moneytech/cadex-os/README.md

-Cadex OS can boot an Intel PC-compatible virtual machine in 32-bit protected mode, with support for VESA framebuffer graphics, ATA hard disks, ATAPI optical devices, process management, memory protection, simple graphics, and basic filesystem.
+Cadex OS can boot an Intel PC-compatible virtual machine in 32-bit protected mode, with support for VESA framebuffer graphics, ATA hard disks, ATAPI optical devices, process management, memory protection, small graphics, and basic filesystem (DFS).
 From there, it's your job to write user-level programs and expand the system.

-## Features of Cadex OS
+## Some useful info about Cadex OS
  - Cadex OS supports a small subset of libc, and more functions and libraries from libc need to be implemented.
  - Cadex OS has a small BASIC interpreter that can be used to write small programs.
  - Cadex OS supports graphical and text-based applications